GamerMJay/BetterClearChat/README.md

 You've found a Bug?
 - Go to [Issues](https://github.com/GamerMJay/EasyClearChat/issues)
 - Click on [New Issue](https://github.com/GamerMJay/EasyClearChat/issues/new/choose)
-- Write your bug with all Informations that you have down
+- Describe your Bug in detail and provide necessary information

 ### Commands
 |**Command**|**Description**|